stokeydev/pa1/README.md

 ![screenshot of footer](./assets/images/footerview.PNG)
 </details>
 The footer remains the same throughout the design.
-It contains a breif summary of the website, along with clickable links to the different pages on the website, along with social media pages the website is connected to.
+It contains a brief summary of the website, along with clickable links to the different pages on the website, along with social media pages the website is connected to.

 ---